 Our work is related to following tools and approaches.
 Reverse engineering tools: Several tools [6] create code from UML models using a bidirectional mapping between UML class concepts and object-oriented code.
 However, when it comes to UML composite structure and state machines, no tools support a bidirectional mapping and synchronization.

 Separation: Specialized comments [5] such as @generated NOT are used to preserve code modified by programmers by separating the modified code from generated code.
 However, this approach does not intend to synchronize model-code using a bidirectional mapping as ours.
-Furthermore, if accidental changes happen to the comments, modified code cannot be preserved [13]. xMapper [13] overcomes limitations of the separation by separating generated and modified code in dif- ferent classes.
+Furthermore, if accidental changes happen to the special comments, modified code cannot be preserved [13]. xMapper [13] overcomes limitations of the separation by separating generated and modified code in dif- ferent classes.
 However, it does not allow reverse engineering code elements back to architecture elements.

 Textual modeling (TMLs) and architecture description (ADLs) languages: TMLs such as Umple [14] and textual ADLs can have bidirectional mapping to UML elements.
-The difference is that the extended code in our approach is syntactically valid and compilable by standard compilers such as GCC for C++ while the TMLs and ADLs are not.
-In ours, programmers can use the familiar combination of a standard language and IDE [8] while the programmers are forced to change their working environment to efficiently use the TMLs.
+The difference is that the extended code in our approach is syntactically valid and processed by standard compilers such as GCC for C++ while the TMLs and ADLs are not.
+In our approach, programmers can use the familiar combination of a standard language and IDE [8] while the programmers are forced to change their working environment to efficiently use the TMLs.
 Language extension: The Boost library [15] tries to build a bidirectional mapping between C++ and UML State Machine.
 However, Boost does not support different UML events and component-based concepts.
 ArchJava [16] adds structural con- cepts such as part and port to Java.
 However, ArchJava does not provide a mapping between of architecture behavior and code.
 Furthermore, ArchJava it not standard Java and facilities of IDEs such as auto-completion are not compatible.

 CONCLUSION